sergviva/Aspose.Email-Documentation/net/release-notes/release-notes-2021/aspose-email-for-net-21-6-release-notes/_index.md

 ### **Setting the cryptographic protocol without compatibility checks**

 We have added an `EmailClient.SetSupportedEncryptionUnsafe(EncryptionProtocols value)` method.
-This method sets the certain cryptographic protocol without any compatibility checks.
+This method sets a certain cryptographic protocol without any compatibility checks.

 **For example:**

-TLS 1.2 generally not supported by .NET Framework 3.5.
+TLS 1.2 is generally not supported by .NET Framework 3.5.

 But when you call